 Chaga can prevent cancer.
-It is clinically proven that Chaga extract reduces tumours in experimental mice.
+It is clinically proven that Chaga extract reduces tumors in experimental mice.
 There are many on-going and credible studies which prove the same.

-Chaga mushroom become popular amongst researchers when the book “The Cancer Ward“ by Alexander Solzhenitsyn was published in 1968 in Europe.
+Chaga mushroom becomes popular amongst researchers when the book “The Cancer Ward“ by Alexander Solzhenitsyn was published in 1968 in Europe.
 In 1970 it won the Nobel Prize in Literature.

 This book was about small group of 11 patients in Soviet Central Asia in 1955.
 Because of the book, many researchers wanted to check it by themselves and went to Siberia to talk about the people.
 Turned out that they drank Chaga mushroom tea, instead of coffee, which unwittingly treated themselves for cancer.

 The chemical analyses of Chaga has determined the ingredients that make it very effective against cancer.
 These chemical substances are:

 - Polysaccharides/beta glucans – The main active substance of Chaga.
 Those are mushroom carbohydrates that increase energy levels and boost the function of the brain and liver.

 - Betulin/(ic) acid – This substance can kill cancer cells.
 Studies have proven that it doesn’t produce any harmful effects whatsoever on healthy cells.